OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 To show a video in a dialog box:

 1. Create a page whose only content is an iframe.
 The `src` attribute of the iframe points to an online video.
 The protocol of the video's URL must be HTTP**S**.
-Call this page "video.dialogbox.html".
+In this article we'll call this page "video.dialogbox.html".
 The following is an example of the markup.

 		<iframe class="ms-firstrun-video__player"  width="640" height="360"
 			src="https://www.youtube.com/embed/XVfOe5mFbAE?rel=0&autoplay=1"
 			frameborder="0" allowfullscreen>
 		</iframe>

-2. The video.dialogbox.html page must either be in the same domain as the host page or in a domain that is registered in the `<AppDomains>` section of the add-in manifest.
+2. The video.dialogbox.html page must either be in the same domain
+3.   as the host page or be in a domain that is registered in the `<AppDomains>` section of the add-in manifest.
 3. Use a call of `displayDialogAsync` in the host page to open video.dialogbox.html.
-4. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 error.
+4. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 event.
 For details, see the section [Errors and events in the dialog window](#errors-and-events-in-the-dialog-window).

 For a sample that shows a video in a dialog box, see the [video placemat design pattern](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/video-placemat) in the [UX design patterns for Office Add-ins](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code) repo.